Not All LLM-Generated Data Are Equal: Rethinking Data Weighting in Text Classification: Computational Time Comparison

 \section{Computational Time Comparison}

 In this computational time experiment, we evaluated the running times on the LLM-generated Financial benchmark dataset, which includes 10,012 training samples (\(D_Q\)) and 242 development samples (small real-world data, \(D_{P'}\)).
-Our comparison focused on three methods: CE-Loss, IMP-Loss, and DIMP-Loss.
+Our comparison focused on four methods: CE-Loss, SunGen, IMP-Loss, and DIMP-Loss.
 We have broken down the total process into four components: building the Quality Checker (QC), building the Diversity Checker (DC), precalculating constant weights, and the actual training time for each respective loss function.
 For all experiments, the downstream models and checkers were trained for 5 epochs with a batch size of 32.
 The batch size was set to 64 during the precalculating constant weights phase.
+The inner loop epochs were set to 1 for SunGen.
 The results of this breakdown are presented in Table \ref{tb:computational_time}, and the total time is in Figure \ref{fig:financial_computation_time}.
 The results indicate that IMP-Loss requires approximately 2.2 times the running time of CE-Loss.
-In contrast, DIMP-Loss requires only about 1.1 times the running time of CE-Loss.
-This demonstrates that training with DIMP-Loss is highly efficient, adding only a slight overhead while significantly enhancing downstream performance.
+In contrast, This demonstrates that DIMP-Loss is highly efficient, requiring only a slight overhead compared to CE-Loss, while SunGen's computational time is approximately 7 times higher, further underscoring the efficiency of our methods for large-scale applications.